vijaykumarm108/lolibc/LolibcMinimalSTL/ReadMe.txt

-This is a minimal dependency STL application using mlac.
+This is a minimal dependency STL application using lolibc.